incrediblezayed/file_saver/README.md

 MimeType is also included in my Package, I've included types for **Sheets, Presentation, Word, Plain Text, PDF, MP3, MP4 and many other common formats**

 ### Storage Permissions:

+> ##### _These Settings are optional for Android and iOS, as in Android the file will be saved in "storage/Android/data/you.package.name/file" and in iOS the file will be saved in application documents directory but will not be visible in Files application, to make your file visible in iOS Files application, make the changes mentioned below._

 #### Android:
 Go to your project folder, android/src/main/AndroidMaifest.xml And add this above the application tag: